Last updated on July 16th, 2024 at 12:55 pm

 How can we reduce plastic in cleaning products?

-The surefire way to eliminate plastic is to make zero waste cleaning products on your own.
-Reuse any spray bottles you already have, or purchase reusable ones, like my favorite glass spray bottles from Grove, and then choose from several options to fill them.
+One of the best ways to decrease plastic use in cleaning products is to adopt reusable spray bottles.
+Reuse any spray bottles you might already have, or purchase some like my favorite Grove glass spray bottles.
+Choose from the following options to fill them.

 If you’re not into making your own cleaners, that’s ok.
 Luckily, there are a plethora of awesome plastic-free cleaning supplies available from reputable companies that prioritize both non-toxic ingredients as well as eco-friendly packaging.

 Glass and metal are among the best plastic-free packaging choices because they don’t involve a lot of chemicals in their production, and bottles are both reusable and can be recycled infinitely.
-Sustainable materials like bamboo, biodegradable packaging, or sustainably-sourced or recycled paper are also excellent options.
+Sustainable materials like bamboo, compostable packaging, and sustainably-sourced or recycled paper are also excellent options.
 Check company websites for information on their packaging.

 Plastic-Free Cleaning Products to try